ibmresilient/resilient-community-apps/fn_threatminer/README.md

-# Threatminer API Integration
+# ThreatMiner API Integration

 ## Overview

-- This Integration queries the Threatminer API to extract additional information from artifacts associated with an incident
+- This Integration queries the ThreatMiner API to extract additional information from artifacts associated with an incident

+For more information regarding the ThreatMiner API, see https://www.threatminer.org/api.php

 ## Functions